Category - Plant Nutrition

 Actually, most of the boron in soil is adsorbed to organic matter, acting as a pool of boron from which the boron can be readily released into the soil solution.

-Preventing boron from accumulating in the root zone
+Preventing boron accumulation in the root zone

 Since toxic levels of Boron are only slightly higher than deficiency levels, it is important to keep a non-toxic level of Boron in soil solution.
 In order to achieve that, root zone should be flushed either periodically or continuously.